odpi/egeria/developer-resources/tools/Slack.md

 Once signed in you can see all of the active slack channels.
 The main slack channel for the Egeria project is called [#egeria-discussion](https://lfaifoundation.slack.com/archives/C01F40J2XA8)

 Additional channels are added from time to time as new workgroups and discussion topics are established.
-For egeria these channel names will begin with '#egeria', you can also view slack channels from other LF AI & Data projects.
+For Egeria these channel names will begin with '#egeria', you can also view slack channels from other LF AI & Data projects.

 ----